Reentrant Superconductivity in Zeeman Fields

 To demonstrate the ZFIS, we introduce the third vector in spin space $\bm{\alpha}$ that describes spin-orbit interactions (SOIs).
+It has been established that SOIs increase $H_c$ of spin-singlet SCs beyond the Pauli limit \cite{klemm:prb1975,tedrow:prb1982}.
+A recent paper reported very complicated phase diagrams for spin-triplet SCs with SOIs~\cite{ma:arxiv2025}.
 A Zeeman field and a SOI induce additional pairing correlations.
-Although they are \textsl{not} linked to the pair potentials, they govern the stability of superconductivity depending on their frequency symmetry classes.
+Although they \textsl{do not} form the pair potential, they govern the stability of superconductivity depending on their frequency symmetry classes.
 Odd-frequency Cooper pairs decrease the transition temperature $T_c$~\cite{asano:prb2015,ramires:prb2018,triola:annphys2020} because they decrease the superfluid weight.
-On the other hand, even-frequency Cooper pairs increase $T_c$.~\cite{sano:prb2026} In this paper, we show that spin-singlet Cooper pairs whose correlation function is proportional to a scaler chiral product $\bm{\alpha}\times\bm{H} \cdot \bm{d}$ assist spin-triplet superconductivity in sufficiently strong Zeeman fields.
-We use the unit of $k_{B} = \hbar = c = 1$, where $k_{B}$ is the Boltzmann constant and $c$ is the speed of light.
+On the other hand, even-frequency Cooper pairs increase $T_c$.~\cite{sano:prb2026} In this paper, we show that spin-singlet Cooper pairs whose correlation function is proportional to a scalar chiral product $\bm{\alpha}\times\bm{V} \cdot \bm{d}$ assist spin-triplet superconductivity in sufficiently strong Zeeman fields.

-\textit{Model}: We consider a electronic structure in two dimension, where two Fermi surfaces surrond $\bm{K}$ and $-\bm{K}$ in momentum space.
+\textit{Model}: We consider an electronic structure in two dimension, where two Fermi surfaces surround at certain points $\bm{K}$ and $-\bm{K}$ in momentum space.
 We describe such two Fermi surfaces in terms of two valleys.
 The normal state Hamiltonian is given by